 Product usage analytics contain information such as system information, settings, and usage of specific features of the product.
+You can enable or disable the feature in the product settings.

-The data that we collect through Performance Advisor is anonymous and does not include any personal information:
+The data that we collect through Performance Advisor is anonymous and does not include any personal information.